Fixpoint Node Selection Query Languages for Trees: The Query Language

 Then, we can transform an arbitrary \RXPath query $\varphi$ into the \muXPath query $X_{\varphi}:\F$, where $\F$ is a set of fixpoint blocks constructed by inductively decomposing $\varphi$.
 Formally, we let $\F=\tau(\varphi)$, where $\tau(\varphi)$ is defined by induction on $\varphi$ as follows:

-where the function $\tau_p(\cdot)$, which is defined over formulas of the form $\DIAM{P}{\varphi'}$, returns a set of fixpoint equations, and the function $\tau_t(\cdot)$, which is defined over path expressions $P$, returns the set of fixpoint blocks corresponding to the node formulas appearing in the tests in $P$.
-Specifically, $\tau_p(\DIAM{P}{\varphi'})$ is defined by induction on the structure of the path expression $P$ as follows:
+where the function $\tau_p(\cdot)$, defined over formulas of the form $\DIAM{P}{\varphi'}$, returns a set of fixpoint equations, and the function $\tau_t(\cdot)$, defined over path expressions $P$, returns the set of fixpoint blocks corresponding to the node formulas appearing in the tests in $P$.
+In particular, $\tau_p(\DIAM{P}{\varphi'})$ is defined by induction on the structure of the path expression $P$ as follows:

 Note that $\tau_p$ decomposes inductively only the path expression inside the first $\DIAM{\cdot}{}$ formula.
 Hence, the \muXPath formula $\tau(\varphi)$ is linear in the size of the \RXPath formula $\varphi$.